-- Establish the policy framework within which the University's employment equity program will be managed, implemented, and monitored
+- To establish the policy framework within which the University's employment equity program will be managed, implemented, and monitored

-- Outline the principles of equity and diversity in the workplace underlying the Queen's employment equity program
+- To outline the principles of equity and diversity in the workplace underlying the Queen's employment equity program

-- Identify the roles and responsibilities for the Queen's employment equity program
+- To identify the roles and responsibilities connected to the implementation of the Queen's employment equity program

 Policy Statement: Queen's university recognizes and appreciates the value that diversity adds to its activities and initiatives.
 The University is committed to a workplace free of discrimination that is supportive and respectful of employees with diverse backgrounds and that ensures everyone at Queen's has a full and enriching experience.

-The University acknowledges its responsibility to maintain an employment equity program, that would include processes, plans and procedures, that addresses the historic under-representation in the employment of women, members of visible minorities and racialized groups, Aboriginal peoples, persons with disabilities, persons of any sexual orientation or gender identity, and other such groups designated by legislation or otherwise.
+The University acknowledges its responsibility to maintain an employment equity program, including processes, plans and procedures, that addresses the historic under-representation in the employment of women, members of visible minorities and racialized groups, Indigenous peoples, persons with disabilities, 2SLGBTQ+ persons and other such groups designated by legislation or otherwise.

 All members of the Queen's community play a role in the success of employment equity.
-Each one of us is responsible and has a role to play in the fostering and maintaining a supportive and inclusive workplace.
+Each member of the community is responsible and has a role to play in fostering and maintaining a supportive and inclusive workplace.